peterhinch/micropython-lcd160cr-gui/LPLOT.md

 increasing to the right and y increasing downwards.

 Scaling is provided on Cartesian curves enabling user defined ranges for x and y values.
+Points lying outside of the defined range will produce lines which are clipped at the graph boundary.

-Points on polar curves aredefined as Python ``complex`` types and should lie within the unit circle.
-Points which are out of range will be displayed beyond the confines of the graph, being clipped only by the physical limits of the display.
+Points on polar curves are defined as Python ``complex`` types and should lie within the unit circle.
+Points which are out of range may be plotted beyond the unit circle but will be clipped to the rectangular graph boundary.

 # Graph classes